Vineyard Haven • Edgartown (888) 227-8275

 Sarah York, the general manager, entered the jewelry industry at nineteen, when she took a summer job at a large national jewelry chain on Cape Cod.
 Within a few months she was promoted to store manager, but soon realized that though she loved the jewelry business, she didn’t want to work for a large corporation.
 She went to Guertin Brothers Jewelers, a well-known independent jewelry retailer on Cape Cod.
 In 2002, she moved her career across the water to Martha’s Vineyard when she joined CB Stark Jewelers.
 There, she found the perfect fit.
 For seven years, she lived in Falmouth and commuted to the Vineyard by ferry.
 In 2009 she succumbed to the lure of the Island and moved here year-round when she was due to have her first child.
 She continues to further her education with the Gemological Institute of America, where she has many certifications, including her Graduate Diamonds Diploma.
 She especially enjoys her work with customers designing one-of-a-kind pieces and creating new jewelry out of old.

 Jeff Regan began working in metal in high school, and fell in love with the prospect of turning rough, raw materials into something beautiful and functional.
 He was hooked, and helped pay for his senior prom by making a pair of wedding rings.
 After high school, he apprenticed for a local goldsmith, picking up skills in jewelry repair and manufacturing.
-While he has attended many workshops over the years, he is primarily self-taught, and has spent some thirty years honing his techniques and experimenting with new ones.
+While he has attended many workshops over the years, he is primarily self-taught, and has spent some forty years honing his techniques and experimenting with new ones.
 Prior to opening his own studio in 1991, he worked for several local upscale jewelers, specializing in repair, restorations, and custom jewelry.
 In the summer of 2002, Jeff joined CB Stark as its full-time, year-round jeweler.
 From simple chain solders to complex antique restorations and custom creations, his broad experience has made him a valuable asset and integral part of CB Stark.
 Jeff lives on Cape Cod in Marstons Mills, and commutes to work on the ferry.

 Jewelry designer Elysha Roberts was born and raised on Martha’s Vineyard.
 She has always had a passion for art and design, and began crafting jewelry from an early age.
 She received a BFA in metalsmithing and jewelry from Massachusetts College of Art and Design.
 While attending MassArt, Elysha began working at CB Stark Jewelers, which complemented her formal education with hands-on experience and business insights.
 She continued studying jewelry making at the Rochester Institute of Technology’s School for American Crafts, where she was an artist-in-residence and teaching assistant.
 She’s influenced by nature in her own work, including the natural materials she finds along the beaches, meadows, and woodlands of Martha’s Vineyard, as well as the intricate details of cells and microorganisms.
 She returned to the island to work full-time at CB Stark Jewelers in 2013.
 Elysha values the company’s warm and personal work environment, where employees learn from and inspire one another every day.